Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Joints That Hold It All Together

 You know, I’ve spent many a Sunday afternoon in my garage, wood shavings sprinkling the floor like confetti after a birthday party, dust crammed in the air, and the smell of fresh-cut wood just lingering.
 It’s almost meditative, if you’re into that kind of thing.
-But as much as I enjoy whittling away hours crafting something useful, I’ve had my fair share of mishaps when it comes to joining pieces of wood together.
+But as much as I enjoy whittling away hours something useful, I’ve had my fair share of mishaps when it comes to joining pieces of wood together.
 Let me tell you, joints aren’t just for a nice evening out—they’re the unsung heroes of woodworking.

 The First Blunder